 TEMP-03

-• The County of Department Public Health should track heat-related illness, hospitalizations, and deaths in order to target education and outreach efforts.
+Action TEMP-03-a: The County Department of Health Services will track heat-related illness, hospitalizations, and deaths in order to target education and outreach efforts.
+Status: Ongoing.

-• Expand partnerships with local governments, nongovernment organizations, churches, and businesses to provide additional cooling centers within disadvantaged communities, where households and residents may not have access to air conditioning during periods of extreme heat.
+Action TEMP-03-b: Expand partnerships with local governments, non-governmental organizations, churches, and businesses to provide additional cooling centers within EJ Communities, where residents may not have access to air conditioning during periods of extreme heat.
+Status: Ongoing.

-• Survey disadvantaged communities to identify community preferences regarding the appropriate location and accessibility of cooling centers, based on proximity to public transit.
+Action TEMP-03-c: Survey EJ Communities to identify community preferences regarding the appropriate location and accessibility of cooling centers, based on proximity to public transit.
+Status: Not Started.

 Started